-Subject: Music Year group: Year 4 Topic: Spring 1 Initiation & Developing Pulse and Groove Through activation Improvisation. activities: How Does Music Improve Our World?
-Prior knowledge required: Vocabulary: Listening Centre- Children have a good understanding of musical language listening calendar Children have an understanding about pulse, beat, rhythm, tempo and dynamics notes notation staff range pitch melody choose some They can listen to and respond to a variety of pieces of music describing their thoughts and tune style tempo dynamics timbre Music to listen and feelings. texture structure verse chorus rehearse respond to Children can extend their discussions when listening and responding to pieces of music thinking rehearsal audience performance compose about the reasons why a song or piece of music was written and where a piece of music fits compositions staccato legato musical shape Think about the into the world (social theme) rhythmic pattern melodic pattern tonal overarching They can sing and perform co centre major scale metre 4/4 minims question for the They can plan, rehearse and perform simple compositions using their voice and instruments crotchets quavers dotted crotchets whole Unit - Note tonic sol-fa scale ensemble conductor some of children's posture accompaniment initial answers to the question.
-Intent - Programme of Study Implementation I Denotes greater depth learning opportunities The Model Music Curriculum Children can: Build their musical knowledge Demonstrate an understanding and appropriate use of musical Develop their musicianship through these areas of Music: language (including musical elements), from bo Singing learning.
-Listening • Identify and describe feelings as they relate to o music.
-Composing • Demonstrate an understanding of the musica l style and a broader Performing / instrumental performance understanding of the cultural and historical con nections of the music.
-Listen and Respond • Finding the beat or groove of the music and d emonstrating it through clapping and/or movement.
+Subject: Music Year group: Year 4 Topic: Spring 2 Initiation & Creating Simple Melodies Together. activation How Does Music Teach Us About Our activities: Community?
+Prior knowledge required: Vocabulary: Listening Centre- Children have a good understanding of musical language listening calendar Children have an understanding about pulse, beat, rhythm, tempo and dynamics notes notation staff range pitch melody choose some They can listen to and respond to a variety of pieces of music describing their thoughts and tune style tempo dynamics timbre Music to listen and feelings. texture structure verse chorus rehearse respond to Children can extend their discussions when listening and responding to pieces of music thinking rehearsal audience performance compose about the reasons why a song or piece of music was written and where a piece of music fits compositions staccato legato musical shape Think about the into the world (social theme) rhythmic pattern melodic pattern tonal overarching They can sing and perform confidently using clear diction centre major scale metre 4/4 minims question for the They can plan, rehearse and perform simple compositions using their voice and instruments crotchets quavers dotted crotchets whole Unit - Note tonic sol-fa scale ensemble conductor some of children's posture accompaniment initial answers to the question.
+Intent - Programme of Study Implementation Denotes greater depth learning opportunities The Model Music Curriculum supports pupils to Children can: Build their musical knowledge Demonstrate an understanding and appropriate use of musical Develop their musicianship through these areas of Music: language (including musical elements), from both prior and new Singing learning.
+Listening Identify and describe feelings as they relate to music.
+Composing Demonstrate an understanding of the musical style and a broader Performing / instrumental performance understanding of the cultural and historical connections of the music. music.
+Listen and Respond Finding the beat or groove of the music and demonstrating it through clapping and/or movement.

-• Identifying and describing their feelings when hearing the music.
-Talking about why they like or don't like the music, and sharing their thoughts and feelings about it (with each other).
-Inventing different actions to move in time with the music. • Talking about the key instruments they hear.
-Using the musical language on the 'Respond' and 'Extended Listening' tabs to discuss what they hear.
-Using appropriate musical language to describe and discuss the music.
-Starting to use musical concepts with more confidence.
-Recognising that some instruments are band instruments and some are orchestral instruments.
-Using the 'Understand' tab; thinking about where the music fits into the world. • Using the 'Understand' tab; thinking about and discussing why the song or piece of music was written. • Discussing when and where they listen to, sing or play music with their friends and family or with other people. • Discussing the style of the music and any other music they have heard that is similar.
-Suggesting any other music they have heard that is similar.
-Talking about what the song or piece of music might mean.
-Understanding and Using The Language of Music Composing a 'stand-alone' piece of music which includes: • A time signature. o A treble clef. o Four or six bars.
-The right notes for the scale and key signature.
-Rhythmic combinations of minims, crotchets and paired quavers, with their corresponding rests.
-Expression/dynamics. • Structured musical ideas (eg using echo or 'question and answer'
+- Identifying and describing their feelings when hearing the music. - Talking about why they like or don't like the music, and sharing their thoughts and feelings about it (with each other). - Inventing different actions to move in time with the music. - Talking about the key instruments they hear. - Using the musical language on the 'Respond' and 'Extended Listening' tabs to discuss what they hear. - Using appropriate musical language to describe and discuss the music. - Starting to use musical concepts with more confidence. - Recognising that some instruments are band instruments and some are orchestral instruments. - Using the 'Understand' tab; thinking about where the music fits into the world. - Using the 'Understand' tab; thinking about and discussing why the song or piece of music was written. - Discussing when and where they listen to, sing or play music with their friends and family or with other people. - Discussing the style of the music and any other music they have heard that is similar. - Suggesting any other music they have heard that is similar. - \bullet Talking about what the song or piece of music might mean.

+Understanding and Using The Language of Music

+- Composing a 'stand-alone' piece of music which includes: - O A time signature. - o A treble clef. - o Four or six bars. - $\ensuremath{\circ}$ The right notes for the scale and key signature. - Rhythmic combinations of minims, crotchets and paired quavers, with their corresponding rests. - o Expression/dynamics. - Structured musical ideas (eg using echo or 'question and answer'

-phrases) to create music that has a beginning, middle and end. • A melody that starts and ends on note one.
+phrases) to create music that has a beginning, middle and end.